-The feature class ID of the line feature representing the first edge of the turn.
+The feature class ID of the line feature that represents the first edge of the turn.

-The feature ID of the line feature representing the first edge of the turn.
+The feature ID of the line feature that represents the first edge of the turn.

 The position along the line feature that represents the first edge of the turn.
 For a line feature that represents multiple edges, which can be created by lines with any vertex connectivity or points with override policy, the position indicates which of the feature's edge elements is the first edge in the turn.

-The feature class ID of the line feature representing the second edge of the turn.
+The feature class ID of the line feature that represents the second edge of the turn.

-The feature ID of the line feature representing the second edge of the turn.
+The feature ID of the line feature that represents the second edge of the turn.

 The position along the line feature that represents the second edge of the turn.

-The feature class ID of the line feature representing the third edge in a multiedge turn with three or more edges.
+The feature class ID of the line feature that represents the third edge of a multiedge turn with three or more edges.

-The feature ID of the line feature representing the third edge in a multiedge turn with three or more edges.
+The feature ID of the line feature that represents the third edge of a multiedge turn with three or more edges.

 The position along the line feature that represents the third edge of a multiedge turn with three or more edges.

-The feature class ID of the line feature representing the fourth edge in a multiedge turn with four or more edges.
+The feature class ID of the line feature that represents the fourth edge of a multiedge turn with four or more edges.

-The feature ID of the line feature representing the fourth edge in a multiedge turn with four or more edges.
+The feature ID of the line feature that represents the fourth edge of a multiedge turn with four or more edges.

-The position along the line feature that represents the fourth edge of the turn with four or more edges.
+The position along the line feature that represents the fourth edge of a multiedge turn with four or more edges.

-The feature class ID of the line feature representing the fifth edge in a multiedge turn with five or more edges.
+The feature class ID of the line feature that represents the fifth edge of a multiedge turn with five or more edges.

-The feature ID of the line feature representing the fifth edge in a multiedge turn with five or more edges.
+The feature ID of the line feature that represents the fifth edge of a multiedge turn with five or more edges.

-The position along the line feature that represents the fifth edge of the turn with five or more edges.
+The position along the line feature that represents the fifth edge of a multiedge turn with five or more edges.

 The OBJECTID, SHAPE, and Edge1End fields are present in all turn feature classes.
 The other fields vary based on the maximum number of edges supported.
 A turn feature class that supports a maximum of six edges will have Edge6FCID, Edge6FID, and Edge6Pos fields in addition to those listed above.